Overview of Implant Placement

-The implant placement process is a very routine procedure that offers very mild discomfort post operatively.
+The implant placement process is a very routine procedure that offers very mild discomfort post-operatively.
 Many patients report this process being much easier than the extraction.
-Our surgeons, who are implant specialist, will choose the most ideal location and angulation for optimal chewing and longevity.
+Our surgeons, who are implant specialists, will choose the most ideal location and angulation for optimal chewing and longevity.
 The placement of one implant can take 30-60 minutes with multiple implants only taking 1-3 hours.
 After the implant is placed it will remain hidden under the gum tissue for 4 months while the bone fuses to the implant, making it a permanent structure within the bone.

 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.